MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

   Specify the language of the pretrained models distributed with the aligner

+.. cmdoption:: -n
+               --no_speaker_adaptation

+   Flag to disable using speaker adaptation, useful if aligning a small dataset or if speed is more important

 .. note::

    The arguments ``model_path`` and ``language`` are mutually exclusive